 I wouldn’t change anything.
-Any mistakes I’ve made have lead me here and I’m pretty happy where I’m at.
+Any mistakes I’ve made have led me here and I’m pretty happy where I am.

-When I ask for a sleeve on my coffee and I don’t get one and I end up burning my hands walking into work with my coffee.
+When I ask for a sleeve on my coffee, don’t get one and I end up burning my hands walking into work with my coffee.

-Letting down the people that I love the most in this world.
+Letting down the people I love the most in this world.

 I hope that my work makes a true difference in people’s lives.